By Joe Rankin

-“Communities have fewer jobs but they’re better paying jobs,” he added.
+Bar coding keeps track of inventory.
+This label is going on a stack of rough lumber heading into the drying kiln at Robbins Lumber Co. in Searsmont.
+(Photo: The Rankin File)“Communities have fewer jobs but they’re better paying jobs,” he added.
 “The way to look at it in these kinds of industries, where the competition, both globally and domestically is just cutthroat, is that the choice is not between a hundred jobs and 80 jobs, the choice is between 80 jobs and zero.
 If we didn’t get more productive and trim back to 80 we’d go out of business entirely.”

 Researchers on the Maine Future Forest Economy Project put it this way six years ago: “While capital investment may lead to loss of some jobs, it is a key component of the future success of Maine’s sawmill sector,” leading to increased output, more efficiency, or even new products.